 Valuable Real Estate Advice For Buyers and Sellers

-Love is in the air and you’re going to love this month’s real estate round-up!
-Whether you are a buyer, seller, investor, real estate agent or just someone who loves real estate you will enjoy all of these great articles written by top professionals in the industry.
+Love is in the air, and you’ll love this month’s real estate round-up!
+Whether you are a buyer, seller, investor, real estate agent, or someone who loves real estate, you will enjoy all of these great articles written by top professionals in the industry.

 Money-Saving Tips for Buying Homeowners Insurance

 While homeowner’s insurance is required for some, it’s not required for others.
 Regardless, every single homeowner should have homeowner’s insurance.
-For most, a home is the biggest financial investment they’ll make in their life, so it needs to be protected.
-Nobody ever plans for catastrophic events, like a hurricane, but they happen.
+For most, a home is the biggest financial investment they’ll make, so it needs to be protected.
+Nobody ever plans for catastrophic events like hurricanes, but they happen.

 Do You know Your Credit Score?

-Even if you pay your bills on time and know every account, you have open you should still check your credit at least once a year.
-It’s not uncommon for people to find inaccuracies in their credit report, and the sooner a person knows about them the sooner they can get them resolved.
+Even if you pay your bills on time and know every account is open, you should still check your credit at least once a year.
+It’s common for people to find inaccuracies in their credit reports, and the sooner a person knows about them, the sooner they can resolve them.

 Finding out about these inaccuracies when applying for a mortgage or a car loan isn’t the best way to find out.
-There really isn’t an excuse not to pull your credit either especially when you can get your credit report and score for free as Bill Gassett shares.
+There isn’t an excuse not to pull your credit either, especially when you can get your credit report and score for free, as Bill Gassett shares.

 Tips for Moving with Kids

-First and foremost, parents need to realize moving isn’t just stressful for them it’s stressful for kids too, no matter how old they are.
-While a toddler may not understand, they do know things are changing around them and may not like it.
+First and foremost, parents need to realize moving isn’t just stressful for them.
+It’s stressful for kids, too, no matter how old they are.
+While toddlers may not understand, they know things are changing around them and may not like it.
 They might go from sleeping through the night to suddenly waking up at odd hours.

-Older kids are impacted too; some don’t want to leave their neighborhood or friends.
-The further the move, the more difficult it can be on a child, especially if they won’t be able to easily see their friends anymore.
-Change can be scary for all of us no matter what our age is, and parents need to keep that in mind.
+Older kids are impacted, too; some don’t want to leave their neighborhood or friends.
+The further the move, the more difficult it can be on a child, especially if they won’t be able to see their friends anymore easily.
+Change can be scary for everyone, regardless of age, and parents must remember that.

 VA Second-Tier Entitlement Explained